 Lastly, the California Grill Lounge is another option.
 You will need to visit the hostess stand on the resort’s second floor and ask if they have any bar or lounge availability.

 Chef Mickey’s is popular because of the monorail and classic characters.
 However, most character meals we’ve reviewed at Disney World have had not-so-great food.
+So keep that in mind when planning a dinner or breakfast with characters.

 Related: Steakhouse 71 Breakfast Review

-The Contemporary’s bellwether restaurant is known for several of its signature menu items.
+One thing returning guests look forward to at California Grill is its ever-changing seasonal menu that maintains classics.
+For instance, the California Grill is known for several of its signature menu items.
 This Sonoma goat cheese ravioli (an appetizer) is one of them.

 While indulging in this delicious ravioli adorned with crispy mushrooms, goat cheese oozes into the tomato broth.
 A bread service delivered to the table as a side will help ensure no yumminess is left behind.

-Oh, how I miss it.
-Related: California Grill Brunch Review
+Related: Disney’s California Grill Review

-Pool Bars at the Contemporary
+Pool Bars at Disney’s Contemporary

 So I’ll briefly mention the Cove Bar for any of you staying at Bay Lake Tower.
+You can preview the menu with current prices on Disney’s site.

 Related: The Pools at Disney’s Contemporary

 Grounds serves Joffrey’s brand coffee along with pastries.
-So if you need a morning coffee fix, this is a simple stop before heading out to the parks.
+So if you need a coffee fix, this is a simple stop before heading out to the parks.

 Here are a few of the menu items.